aerogear/offix/docs/ref-cache.md

 In Apollo Client, mutation results are not applied to the UI until responses are received from the server.
 To provide a better user experience, an application may want to update the UI immediately.
 [Optimistic Responses](https://www.apollographql.com/docs/react/api/react-apollo.html#graphql-mutation-options-optimisticResponse "Optimistic Responses") are an easy to way to achieve this goal.
 However, creating individual optimistic responses for each mutation in your application can introduce boilerplate code. offix-cache can automatically create optimistic responses for you to reduce this boilerplate.

-The `createOptimisticResponse` function returns an object which can be passed directly to Apollo Client's mutate function. `createOptimisticResponse` will help to build expected response object from input arguments. if you mutation returns different values you will still need to build it manually
+The `createOptimisticResponse` function returns an object which can be passed directly to Apollo Client's mutate function. `createOptimisticResponse` will help to build expected response object from input arguments. if your mutation returns different values you will still need to build it manually.

 ```javascript
 import { createOptimisticResponse } from "offix-cache";